b-xb/maze-generator/README.md

                 2. Go back to step 5 starting from this square
             2. If not:
                 1. All the edges in the graph have been explored

+Other alternative algorithm options could be added that take a breadth-first approach instead, or have a completely randomised search priority.

 ## How to run this code